MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-34/data/README.md

-# Project Documentation
+# Data Documentation

 ## Introduction
-- **Target Audience**:
-  This project is intended for data scientists, analysts, and real estate developers who aim to analyze and predict income, population trends, and affluence in various suburbs across Victoria, Australia.
+This section provides a brief overview of the datasets used in this project

 ## Datasets Used